 o Mindful self-hypnosis, which is a highly effective self-hypnosis technique for physical and mental self-influencing results.

 You can find additional information regarding methods of biodynamic hypnosis HERE.
 Please also note the paragraph about contraindications.
 Any questions?
-Give us a call or arrange a ½ hour free appointment.
+Give us a call.